Waking Night Specialist Support Worker by Voyage Care

 Role: Waking Night Specialist Support worker

-Hours: Flexible, full and part time, permanent contracts with guaranteed hours available

-**MUST HAVE A VALID FULL UK DRIVING LICENCE TO DRIVE OUR VEHICLES**
+**MUST HAVE A VALID UK LICENCE ** to be able to drive our vehicles

 Voyage Care are recruiting!
 Start your new job with a sector leading care provider with 30 years' experience today.